Michał Jonczyk

-Michał Jonczyk (born 11 March 1992) is a Polish former footballer.
-He played for the Poland national under-18 and under-19 football teams.
+Michał Jonczyk (born 11 March 1992) is a Polish former professional footballer.

 Club career

 Jonczyk began his career when he was 9 years old at Piotrcovia Piotrków Trybunalski, but moved to GKS Bełchatów when Piotrcovia youth team disbanded in 2005.
-He plays as a striker, but is also known to play on the left wing.
-In December 2007 he joined U.C.
-Sampdoria for a trial.
-Shortly after coming back he was invited by Fulham F.C. for a trial.
-In August 2008 he joined Płomień Jerzmanowice to play in the Polish Fourth Division.
+He played as a striker, but was also known to play on the left wing.
+In December 2007, he joined Sampdoria for a trial, and was shortly after invited by Fulham on the same basis.
+In August 2008, he joined IV liga club Płomień Jerzmanowice.
 He was the best goal scorer of Płomień in spring 2008, scoring five goals in six matches.
-In March 2009 he moved to Wisła Kraków (MESA) team.
+In March 2009, he moved to Wisła Kraków's Młoda Ekstraklasa team.
 On 4 July 2009, he signed a two-year contract with Sandecja Nowy Sącz.
-He made 26 appearances in the Polish First League and scored 7 goals.
+He made 26 I liga appearances and scored 7 goals.
 In June 2010, he signed a three-year contract with Ekstraklasa side Górnik Zabrze.

 International career

-Jonczyk made his debut for the Poland national under-15 football team on 17 April 2007, scored twice against Slovakia.
-He played for the Poland national under-16 football team in 2007 and 2008.
-In 2008 and 2009 he played for the Poland national under-17 football team.
+Jonczyk made his debut for the Poland under-15s team on 17 April 2007, scored twice against Slovakia.
+He played for the under-16 team in 2007 and 2008.
+In 2008 and 2009, he played for the under-17s.
 He played in all three matches in UEFA European Under-17 Championship qualifying round and scored two goals in matches against Montenegro and Azerbaijan.
 On 26 March 2009 Jonczyk scored two goals in UEFA European Under-17 Championship elite round match against Slovenia.
-On 31 March 2009 he scored two goals in UEFA European Under-17 Championship elite round match against Greece.
-On 13 August 2009 he played his first match for Poland national under-19 football team.
-Two days later he scored his first goal for under-19 national team.
+On 31 March 2009, he scored two goals in UEFA European Under-17 Championship elite round match against Greece.
+On 13 August 2009, he played his first match for Poland national under-19 football team.
+Two days later, he scored his first goal for Poland U19 against Moldova.